angarc/engi1006-final/README.md

 - Flask
 - MySQL
 - Bootstrap
-- jQery (Didn't have time to figure out how to setup Webpack, so I had to settle with the grandfather of frontend tech ;))
+- jQuery (Didn't have time to figure out how to setup Webpack, so I had to settle with the grandfather of frontend tech ;))

 ## Third Party Services
 - Reddit (PRAW)